Jae

 Here’s a list of “author” names I very strongly suspect of creating AI rip-offs.
 I’ll keep this list updated and add more names to it whenever I find more scammers, so you might want to check back every now and then.

-Some of them even use their own author names—or those of authors also on the list—for their characters.
-There’s a very clear connection between all of those authors, and I strongly suspect they are all the same person or at most a couple of different people operating after the same pattern.
+There’s a very clear connection between all of those authors, and I strongly suspect they are all the same person operating by the same pattern.

 • Charlie Myers